-Every Shareholder has the right to view the Company's Memorandum of Association and the Articles of Association and to obtain general information about the Company as per the controls provided for in this regard.

-Milaha has a website where documents, disclosures and general information that should be made public are posted, in accordance with laws, charter, and relevant rules.
+- Every Shareholder has the right to view the Company's Memorandum of Association and the Articles of Association and to obtain general information about the Company as per the controls provided for in this regard. - o Milaha has a website where documents, disclosures and general information that should be made public are posted, in accordance with applicable laws, the charter of the Board of Directors, and relevant regulations.